Frequently Asked Questions

 What are the delivery arrangements?

-RCCE Oil Buying Scheme can only give an approximate delivery date to your village because the oil supplier will be attempting to meet the needs of all their customers.
+RCCE’s Oil Buying Scheme can only give an approximate delivery date to your village because the oil supplier will be attempting to meet the needs of all their customers.
 Please allow up to a maximum of four weeks for delivery of oil from the monthly bulk oil order date.
 In most cases delivery will be sooner.
-The four week delivery period is because the buyers have a window of seven working days within which to buy, in order to maximise the saving potential for members.

-Benefits of RCCE Oil Buying Scheme – why should I join?
+Benefits of RCCE’s Oil Buying Scheme – why should I join?

 Many local schemes are run entirely by volunteers which of course is great and local community action is at the core of RCCEs ethos.
 However, smaller schemes may not be able to get competitive prices and can involve a lot of work.
 Some community schemes are able to negotiate a commission from the oil supplier to cover costs and /or be reinvested in the community.
 The RCCE scheme is not a commission based model, as this can work against us when trying to negotiate the best price.
 Some buying syndicates are run as commercial operations and whilst these schemes can deliver good prices, there is no other community involvement or benefit.